 Sometimes cysts are drained.

 Fibroadenomas are usually removed if they are enlarging or causing pain or if the woman wants them to be removed.
 If the fibroadenomas are small, they may be destroyed using cold (cryoablation).
 Usually for this procedure, only a local anesthetic is required.
 However, after one fibroadenoma is removed, other fibroadenomas may appear in other parts of the breast.
 If several lumps have been removed and found to be noncancerous, a woman and her doctor may decide against removing new lumps that develop.
 Regardless of whether the fibroadenomas are removed or not, the woman should have regular check-ups so that her doctor can check for changes.

-Treatment of breast cancer Treatment Breast cancer occurs when cells in the breast become abnormal and divide uncontrollably.
-Breast cancer usually starts in the glands that produce milk (lobules) or the tubes (ducts) that carry... read more , if diagnosed, usually consists of surgery to remove the tumor plus radiation therapy, chemotherapy, and/or hormonal drugs.
+Treatment of breast cancer Treatment Breast cancer occurs when cells in the breast become abnormal and divide into more cells uncontrollably.
+Breast cancer usually starts in the glands that produce milk (lobules) or the tubes ... read more , if diagnosed, usually consists of surgery to remove the tumor plus radiation therapy, chemotherapy, and/or hormonal drugs.